Tony Robinson: Early career

 After drama school, he spent four years in repertory theatre most notably at the West Yorkshire Playhouse in Leeds.
 Robinson won an Arts Council bursary to work as a director at the Midlands Arts Centre, Birmingham, and founded the Avon Touring Company, a Bristol-based community theatre company, with writer David Illingworth.
 He played a small role as student doctor Grace in the 1972–73 series of Doctor In Charge.

 Robinson appeared in the 1974–75 season at Chichester Festival Theatre, as Angel Chicago in the nativity musical Follow The Star.
-In the 1975 season, he appeared as Hovstad in Henrik Ibsen's Enemy of the People.
+In the 1975 season, he appeared as Hovstad in Henrik Ibsen's An Enemy of the People.
 In 1976, he appeared as Feste in Twelfth Night, and as Majorin in Monsieur Perrichon's Travels.

 In 1972, Robinson starred in the children's educational programme Sam on Boffs' Island and was later a presenter on Play Away.
 He also appeared in the award-winning Horizon documentary Joey, and in the title role in the BBC production of The Miracle of Brother Humphrey.
-He also appeared in the film Brannigan starring John Wayne. where he shared two speaking part scenes with Wayne, playing a motorcycle courier who is pushed off a quay into the Thames by Wayne.
+He also appeared in the film Brannigan starring John Wayne, in which he shared two speaking part scenes with Wayne, playing a motorcycle courier who is pushed off a quay into the Thames by Wayne.
 He was also one of the team in the Channel 4 comedy/satirical series Who Dares Wins in the early/mid-1980s.
+He was also seen in The Rag Trades 1970s reboot.